Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 Average Net Worth by Age

-It’s actually also a bit incorrect to look at the overall median net worth from people of all age groups.
+It’s actually also a bit incorrect to look at the median net worth of all people from all age groups.

 Why?
 Because you really can’t compare the net worth of a 60-year-old to that of an 18-year-old.

-The 60-year-old spent decades saving up, he is in a different spot compared to the 18-year-old who is just getting started.
+The 60-year-old spent decades saving up, she is in a different spot compared to the 18-year-old who is just getting started.

-So when we talk about the average American net worth, we have to look at the average net worth by age, or better, the median net worth by age.
+So when we talk about the average American net worth, we have to look at the median net worth by age.

 What is the Average Net Worth by Age?

-Based on my analysis, the median net worth by age in the United States is:
+Based on my analysis, the median net worth by age in the United States is below.
+The table also shows us what the average net worth of the age group 10 years ago (vs. previous decade).

 Age Group | Median Net Worth (U.S.) | vs. previous decade |